 Use all applicable tags

 As with a lot of metadata management tasks, you can try to skate along – doing the bare minimum by only applying one or two tags.
 But since most data can be used for multiple purposes, it’s important to use all applicable tags.
 Doing so may reveal unexpected uses.
-It could also identify business groups most interested in tagging a particular source – which might make that group a logical candidate for its data steward as well.
+It could also identify business groups most interested in tagging a particular source – which might make that group a logical candidate to be its data steward as well.

 Re-evaluate tags over time